IzaacMammadov/docs.urbit.org/content/courses/hoon-school/B-syntax.md

-Since runes take a fixed number of children, one can visualize how Hoon expressions are built by thinking of each rune being followed by a series of boxes to be filled—one for each of its children.
+Since runes take a fixed number of children, one can visualize how Hoon expressions are built by thinking of each rune being followed by a series of boxes to be filled-one for each of its children.
 Let us illustrate this with the `:-` {% tooltip label="colhep" href="/language/hoon/reference/rune/col#--colhep" /%} rune.